balena-io/balena-cli-masterclass/README.md

 This forces the `deploy` command to first build (or rebuild if the image already exists) the project before pushing it to the Docker registries.

-### 6. Using Local Mode to Develop Applications
+### 6. Using Local Mode to Develop Fleets

 So far, you've seen how to push code to the balena builders or to build and push images on a development machine.
-Whilst practical solutions for pre-tested code, or for a CI pipeline, this is not a fast workflow for active development of an application by an engineer as it involves rebuilding an image and then delivering it to the target device.
+Whilst practical solutions for pre-tested code, or for a CI pipeline, this is not a fast workflow for active development of a fleet by an engineer as it involves rebuilding an image and then delivering it to the target device.

-To make active development of applications easier for an engineer, balena devices provisioned with a development image include a device mechanism called 'Local Mode'.
+To make active development of fleets easier for an engineer, balena devices provisioned with a development image include a device mechanism called 'Local Mode'.
 This can be activated easily from the dashboard.
 Go to your device's dashboard page, select 'Actions' from the lefthand toolbar, and then select 'Enable local mode'.
 Local mode does a couple of important things:

-* Stops running the application currently associated with it, including stopping all running containers
+* Stops running the fleet currently associated with it, including stopping all running containers
 * Exposes a Docker socket on the local network